usnistgov/metaschema-xslt/support/xspec-dev/readme.md

 ### Theming HTML from XProc

-The XProc files support a runtime option, `html-theme`, which exposes control of the theme setting to the user or script.
+The XProc files support a runtime option, `theme`, which also exposes control of the theme setting (in the HTML and CSS).